Dustyroom/flat-kit-doc/_docs/demo-scenes.md

 ![](/Screenshots/Mugs%20-%20Scene2%20-%20ColorfulMisc.png){: .image-fancy }

 # Tree Island
 *Tree Island* scene is a showcase of a more cartoony use case.
 Imagine a 3d-platform game with such a look.
-Or a ny other arcade game.
+Or any other arcade game.

 ![](/Screenshots/IslandWithTrees-Scene.png){: .image-fancy }